metjeanjunior/java-networking-examples/HiloGame/UDP/README.md

 ### This is a simple high low game between a server and a client

+* It uses UDP as its underlying protocol.
+Here is a [TCP](../TCP) version doing the same thing.

 * if no host address (IP) is provided, we assume localhost

 * I used port 5060 because why not...